Frequently Asked Questions

 Please bring any previous veterinary records, current medication list, and information about your pet's diet.
 Also bring your pet on a secure leash or in a carrier, and any favorite treats that might help them feel comfortable.

-Initial appointments typically last 30-45 minutes, allowing time for paperwork, a thorough examination, discussion of your pet's history, and addressing any questions you may have about your pet's care.
+Initial appointments typically last 30-45 minutes, allowing time for a thorough examination, discussion of your pet's history, and addressing any questions you may have about your pet's care.

 During your pet's first visit, our veterinarian will review their medical history and discuss your concerns.
 They'll perform a thorough physical exam to assess overall health, recommend vaccinations and preventative care, and answer questions about health, nutrition, or behavior.